sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=HClGJJgzv4U&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

+### 1. **Introduction to Turnaround Tuesday Strategy**
-The trading strategy discussed in the video is called the "Turnaround Tuesday" strategy, which is based on a seasonal effect observed in the stock market.
-Here's a summary of the strategy:
+   - The article introduces the Turnaround Tuesday trading strategy, which leverages a seasonal effect observed in the stock market for decades.

-1. **Concept**: The idea is that if the stock market experiences a down day on Monday, there is a higher probability that the market will reverse its trend and rise significantly on Tuesday.
-Conversely, if the market rises on Monday, it tends to flatten or decline on Tuesday.
+   - The strategy is based on the idea that the direction of a Monday's market movement often reverses on Tuesday.

-2. **Trading Rules**:
+### 2. **Trading Rules and Logic**
-   - If today is Monday and the closing price of the current trading day (Monday) is lower than Friday's close, buy at the close.
+   - If Monday ends lower than Friday (a down day), the strategy suggests buying at the close of Monday.
-   - Exit the trade either when the close exceeds the previous day's high (Tuesday's close compared to Monday's high) or hold for a maximum of five days.
+   - The exit signal ("Qs exit") occurs when the close is higher than the previous day's high or after five trading days.

-3. **Performance**:
+### 3. **Backtest Performance on SPY ETF**
-   - When tested on SPY (an ETF tracking the S&P 500), the strategy produced an impressive equity curve with relatively small drawdowns.
+   - The strategy was backtested using the S&P 500 ETF (SPY), yielding an impressive equity curve with relatively small drawdowns.
+   - Maximum drawdown: 24% (short-lived).
-   - The maximum drawdown was short-lived, and other drawdowns were in single digits.
+   - Other drawdowns are in the single digits.
-   - The annualized return of the strategy is 10.6%, which is lower than the 99.8% return from a long-term buy-and-hold strategy on SPY over a period starting in 1993.

-4. **Comparison with Buy-and-Hold**:
+### 4. **Comparison with Buy and Hold Strategy**
+   - The Turnaround Tuesday strategy outperformed the Buy and Hold strategy historically.
+   - Annualized return of 10.6% for Turnaround Tuesday vs. 9.98% for Buy and Hold (based on SPY from 1993 to today).
+   - Drawdown comparison: 24% for Turnaround Tuesday vs. 55% for Buy and Hold.

+### 5. **Time in Market**
-   - While the Turnaround Tuesday strategy has lower returns, it involves being invested only about 24% of the time, keeping 76% of the capital in cash.
+   - The strategy keeps investors invested only 24% of the time, holding cash for the remaining 76%.
-   - This cash can be used for other complementary strategies.
+   - This cash can be used for other complimentary strategies.

-5. **Improvements**:
+### 6. **Improvements and Enhancements**
+   - For paying subscribers, a tweak was made to improve results and metrics.
+   - The article mentions that hundreds of free and paid trading strategies are available on the website.

+### 7. **Conclusion and Final Thoughts**
-   - The strategy can be tweaked to improve results, which is available to paying subscribers.
+   - The strategy is noted for its linear performance compared to Buy and Hold.

-6. **Considerations**:
-   - It's important to do thorough research and ensure that this or any strategy aligns with your financial goals.
+   - The authors emphasize the importance of conducting personal research to ensure the strategy aligns with individual financial goals.
-   - The strategy is not presented as investment advice, and viewers are encouraged to perform their own due diligence.
+   - No investment advice is provided, and viewers are encouraged to do their own due diligence.

-The video concludes by inviting viewers to subscribe for more content and suggests checking out other strategies on the channel's website.
+### 8. **Call to Action**
+   - Viewers are urged to like, subscribe, comment, and share feedback.
+   - The channel promises more content on profitable trading strategies in upcoming videos.
 </details>

 <details>